 There isn’t a clear go-to receiver on the roster.
 In Morris’ first eight seasons as a college offensive coordinator and head coach, his top receiver has caught passes for at least 860 yards.
 The Hogs haven’t had a player reach that mark since 2012.

 Jared Cornelius, who is returning for a fifth season, was expected to be the top target entering last season.
-But an Achilles injury during Arkansas’ third game of 2017 forced him to have surgery and miss the remainder of the season.
-Maybe he can regain his form from 2016, when he earned the honor of first-team all-SEC slot receiver by Pro Football Focus.
-It’ll be interesting to see how he looks in the spring and how much he’s able to do.
-His injury typically requires four-to-six months of recovery time.
-He’s currently at five months since surgery.
+But a left Achilles injury during Arkansas’ third game of 2017 forced him to have surgery and miss the remainder of the season.
+Maybe he can regain his form from 2016, when he earned the honor of first-team All-SEC slot receiver by Pro Football Focus.
+It will be interesting to see how he looks in the spring and how much he is able to do.
+His injury typically requires four to six months of recovery time.
+He is at five months since surgery.

 Once Cornelius was sidelined, Jonathan Nance stepped into the role of go-to target.
 He led the Hogs in catches (37), receiving yards (539) and receiving touchdowns (5).

-Whether it’s Cornelius, Nance or another receiver, Arkansas certainly wants to find a top option.
+Whether it is Cornelius, Nance or another receiver, Arkansas wants to find a top option.
 Ideally, the Hogs will be able to do so with someone stepping up this spring.

 3. Use the speed

-The majority of Arkansas’ roster could use an upgrade in speed, but not an issue with the receivers.
+Most of Arkansas’ roster could use an upgrade in speed, but that is not an issue with the receivers.
 The position group has plenty of it.
 Jordan Jones and De’Vion Warren are leading the way in that department, with Deon Stewart and Nance not far behind.

-That goes for everyone within the receiver crops.
-It will be the coaches’ responsibility to identify their strengths and find ways to use them, because the group is far from devoid of talent.
+That goes for everyone within the receiver corps.
+It will be the coaches’ responsibility to identify their strengths and find ways to use them because the group is far from devoid of talent.